-ZALVISO is intended for the management of moderate-to-severe acute pain in hospitalized adult patients.
-ZALVISO consists of a pre-filled cartridge of 40 sufentanil sublingual tablets, 15 mcg, delivered by the ZALVISO System, a needle-free, handheld, patient-administered, pain management system.
-While still under development in the U.S., as discussed further below, ZALVISO is approved and marketed in the EU.
+Zalviso is intended for the management of moderate-to-severe acute pain in hospitalized adult patients.
+Zalviso consists of a pre-filled cartridge of 40 sufentanil sublingual tablets, 15 mcg, delivered by the Zalviso System, a needle-free, handheld, patient-administered, pain management system.
+Zalviso is designed to help address certain problems associated with post-operative IV patient-controlled analgesia, or PCA.
+Zalviso allows patients to self-administer sufentanil sublingual tablets via a pre-programmed, secure system designed in part to eliminate the risk of healthcare provider programming errors.
+While still under development in the U.S., as discussed further below, Zalviso is approved and marketed in Europe.